weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 sidebarweight: 25
 ---

-*Note: This guide does not describe how to use the hosted version of Weave Scope.
-It does however provide step-by-step instructions on how to use Weave with Amazon’s EC2 container service.*

-*To request an invitation to the Weave Scope Early Access program, please see the [Weave Scope as a service website](http://scope.weave.works/).*
+>>**Note:** This guide does not describe how to use the hosted version of Weave Scope.
+It does however provide step-by-step instructions on how to use Weave with Amazon’s EC2 container service.
+To request an invitation to the Weave Scope early access program, please see the [Weave Scope as a service website](http://scope.weave.works/).

 ## What You Will Build